outdreamer/build-a-cure/docs/tasks/examples.md

             - test whether the connecting structures fit with the new system after removing attributes:
               - can bias be used to filter out false info or find true info in chemical interactions, despite elements not having agency, as an abstracted way to decompose randomness/noise or complex systems
                 - for example, can an abstracted version of bias structures correctly model the integration of quantum physics with chemistry rules to explain some chemical phenomenon

+## apply interface analysis to find optimizability of a problem, given resource limits (market, time, info about alternative, related, & interactive products)

+    - problem of finding optimizability in the form of a solvability limit of a problem, without knowing the answer
+      - example: standard 'psychic' magic trick like guessing number of fingers held behind back, or which number people will choose
+        - connected structural info:
+          - when they choose the number
+            - physical motion rules
+              - how arms/joints move
+              - how their eyes move (indicating remembering or creative process or a local distraction or another input)
+          - default input rules
+            - hand motion dynamics, like how fingers interact & which motion types are favored/prioritized/likelier
+        - general rules
+          - alternative selection rules
+            - how people make decisions from a set of similar alternatives (familiarity, understandability, simplicity, standard vs. non-standard choices)
+          - intent rules
+            - agent intents (trying to surprise the magician by subverting expectations of their choice)
+        - related variables
+          - attention
+      - limits of solvability occur with non-interchangeable (not equal) alternatives that can't be distinguished with the given info, without being given the info of the answer (or info that makes it identifiable or possible to filter/reduce other options)
+        - indicates that the interaction of the available variable info:
+          - is too low-dimensional
+          - includes info about too distant/indirect variables/rules
+          - includes info that cant capture/derive approximations/actual values of the variation/patterns of the output variable or its proxy variable
+          - doesnt have a vertex variable or connectable interfaces/variables

+        - there may be some combination of movement, rule selection, default config, attention & memory that produces difference choices without giving clear info signaling this difference (limit of solvability is reached)

+    - problem of finding optimizability of 'buttons vs. configuration' problem (headphones with buttons)
+        - variables
+          - hardware
+          - alternative/related/interactive products
+          - usage patterns
+          - sound functions (play, skip, switch to voice commands, reduce noise, highlight bass, use more capacity to clarify sound quality, change relative volume, predict lost sound)
+          - buttons
+          - attachability/detachability/migratability
+          - compartmentalization/isolatability
+          - buildability
+          - configuration options
+          - simplicity
+          - memorizability
+          - adaptability
+          - app
+          - higher-variation alternative interfaces
+            - sound input/output (alternative input to a button)
+          - probability (commonness of a usage pattern)
+          - demand (need for a button, configuration, usage pattern, or a function)
+          - variable structures (combination of variables, like a particular set of variables or a set of interaction rules between variables)

+        - implementations
+          - find common usage patterns & assign to buttons
+            - buttons for common functions
+          - find memorable button structures & assign to common usage functions
+            - find memorable combinations & sequences, like double-click of a button, or a button combination click, and assign to common usage functions
+          - inject crucial high-variation function in higher-variation interface
+            - configurable button functions (configure options of how buttons connect to functions), using an app (higher-variation interface, allowing more buttons)
+          - inject crucial high-variation function into a button
+            - configuration button (configure options of how buttons connect to functions), by clicking a config button
+          - embedded menus in buttons
+            - access menu (list of functions) with a button or button structure (combination, sequence)
+          - alternate input with higher-variation potential
+            - voice commands rather than or in combination with buttons
+          - allow buttons to be attached like legos
+          - allow buttons/functions to be coded & switched out to do any function the hardware (or connected hardware) can support, including functions from other alternative products
+          - integrate with existing hardware like glasses/hat/shirt (use materials to conduct sound, attach speakers/microphones to glasses rather than having wires, attach buttons to glasses)
+          - allow each alternative to be selected so they can choose which config/button/sound interaction rules to apply to those variables

+        - optimized mathematized implementation for intent (simplicity, highest features given simplicity, maximized features)

+          - simplicity: assign common (high-probability) functions to buttons & simple button structures (low-dimensional buttons & button structures)
+            - variables: button count, button function, button structure (combination, set, sequence), function probability, simplicity

+          - highest feature count, given filter of 'simplest implementation': highest number of functions possible to implement simply (low-dimensional memorization)
+            - variables: function count, memorization, simplicity, abstraction (type), button usage structure (scale like repeated clicks of a button, sequence like buttons clicked in sequence)
+            - variable interaction rules:
+              - 'when function count increases absolutely (all other variables being equal), memorization decreases'
+              - 'when count increases but is organized simply (like accessing functions organized by type or scale with successive button clicks), memorization is constant'
+            - variable structure:
+              - intersection of independent variable changes (function count & memorization)
+              - alignment of simplicity & memorization changes
+              - alignment of abstraction (type) & simplicity changes
+              - substitution of proxy variables (substitute more measurable variable like simplicity for memorizability)
+              - substitution of more measurable variables
+                - substitute simplicity-filtering rules to identify complexity rather than using complexity identification rules
+                - substitute similarity-filtering rules (what something is) to identify similarity than difference identification rules (what something is not)

+            - optimized variable structure:

+              - maximized
+                - parameterization of variables that change on similar input
+                - intersection of variables to optimize (intersection of highest function count and highest simplicity)
+                - alignment of related variables (aligning memorizability & simplicity) that should be similar
+                - opposition of variables that should be different
+                - compression/merging/selection of variables that act interchangeably

+              - structure application
+                - sequence structure applied to causative variation (input/output)
+                - topology structure applied where changes in variable values of a variable set can be mapped to distance (different changes do not produce equal points)

+          - maximized features: use highest-variation interface as input to generate temporary/editable config (app configuring which implementation to apply, which custom functions to use, which hardware to combine when ordering/updating)
+            - variables: config input (voice, button), variable variation, config adaptability, config source (custom user-defined function, open source/multi-vendor libraries)

+        - how to generate optimized mathematized implementations for intents
+          - apply structural definitions of components (rules, variables, intents, concepts)
+          - find interface where these structural definitions of components can be depicted according to their variation (dimensionality), interactions (substitutability, causation), & metadata (accuracy)
+            - interface where variable structures (constant, sequence, input) and function structures (interactions/alignments) can be found & connected as needed

+        - identify interaction structures (like trade-offs) between optimization metrics
+          - find maximization of metric-optimization in those interaction structures

 ## apply interface analysis to find alternative solutions for matrix multiplication problem